Flat Back Stitch Patterns| Simplify, Strengthen, Shine.

 Now, I thread my needle with an 18-inch Aurifil thread to make it fit the flat back stitch.
 However, the thread size may vary on your needs.

 Just because I chose Aurifil, you have to.
 Other threads for EPP also exist, such as Wonderfil, Gütermann, Coats & Clark.
 Choose whichever suits your needs.
+But the aurifill thread is perfect for flat back stitch epp.

 thread for flat backstitch